College Board: Exam fees

-In 2017, the College Board had $1.068 billion of revenue but spent only $927.8 million, leaving a $140 million surplus.
+In 2017, the College Board had a $140 million surplus.
 Budget surpluses persist despite market-leading compensation packages for the College Board's executives – in 2009, the College Board paid out a $1.3 million/year package for CEO Caperton, more than the head of the American Red Cross or Harvard University.
-It paid nineteen executives more than $300,000 each per year.
+It paid 19 executives more than $300,000 each per year.

 Correlation between essay length and score

 In 2005, MIT Writing Director Les Perelman plotted essay length versus essay score on the new SAT from released essays and found a high correlation between them.
 After studying 23 graded essays, he found that the longer the essay was, the higher its score.
 Perelman found that he could accurately determine the score of an essay without even reading the essay.
 In his study, he discovered that several of these essays were full of factual inaccuracies.
 The College Board does not claim to grade for factual accuracy.

 Perelman, along with the National Council of Teachers of English, also criticized the 25-minute writing section of the test for damaging standards of writing taught in the classroom.
 They say that writing teachers training their students for the SAT will not instill revision, depth, and accuracy but will instead guide them to produce long, formulaic, and wordy pieces.
 "You're getting teachers to train students to be bad writers", concluded Perelman.